Skip to content

 • If your database is inconsistent in regards to file paths, try to update entries to be correct (make sure to make a backup first).

-• Exception on unsupported Field Types
+• Exception on unsupported field types

-• Content is not immediately available
+• Content isn't immediately available

-• Solr Bundle on purpose does not commit changes directly on Repository updates (on indexing), but lets you control this using Solr configuration.
+• Solr Bundle on purpose doesn't commit changes directly on Repository updates (on indexing), but lets you control this using Solr configuration.
 Adjust Solr's autoSoftCommit (visibility of changes to search index) and/or autoCommit (hard commit, for durability and replication) to balance performance and load on your Solr instance against needs you have for "NRT".

 • Running out of memory during indexing